MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/manage-proforma-invoice.md

 1. In the **Billing Backlog View**, mark the data as **Ready to Invoice**.
 2. Open the draft proforma invoice and, on the **Actions** ribbon, select **Refresh Invoice Line Transactions**.

-  Invoice line details are created for any actual that is past dated and marked as **Ready to Invoice**; but isn't included on the invoice.
+  Invoice line details are created for any actual that is past dated and marked as **Ready to Invoice**, but isn't included on the invoice.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]